Domestic Violence Attorney in Phoenix

 - Defaces or damages property of another person

 - Tampers with property of another person so as substantially to impair its function

 - Tampers with or damages the property of a utility

-- Parks any vehicle in such a manner as to deprive livestock of access to the only reasonably available water
+- Parks any vehicle in such a manner as to deprive livestock of access to available water

 Because a harassment conviction requires proof beyond a reasonable doubt of intent and/or knowledge, skilled defense attorneys are often able to obtain a not guilty verdict.